 Preparing for your surgery during the COVID-19 pandemic

-Owing to the worsening situation with the Coronavirus pandemic, in line with NHS London guidance, we have stopped all planned (elective) procedures and operations.
-We are currently supporting Epsom and St Helier University Hospitals NHS Trust by providing additional Intensive care capacity and acute medical beds.
+Owing to the worsening situation with the Coronavirus pandemic, in line with NHS London guidance, we had stopped all planned (elective) procedures and operations at the end of December 2020.
+We were supporting Epsom and St Helier University Hospitals NHS Trust by providing additional Intensive care capacity and acute medical beds.

-If you were due to have surgery with us in the near future, you will have been contacted by a member of our scheduling team to inform you of the postponement of your planned surgery.
-We apologise for any inconvenience that you may experience due to the postponement.
+If your surgery has been delayed, we regret the inconvenience that you have experienced.
+If you are due to have surgery with us in the near future, a member of our scheduling team will contact you to inform you of the date for your planned surgery.

-Once the situation improves and we are in a position to resume planned treatment we will be back in touch with you.
-If you have any questions please contact the following telephone number: 01372 735 800.
+If you have any questions please contact the following telephone number: 01372 735 801.

 Undergoing surgery now that COVID-19 is around is not the same as it was before.
 To understand how circumstances have changed please read the section on Information on Surgery during the COVID-19 pandemic.